jju/stubbl/teams/filthytide.md

 ### Famous Games

 The UBBL Challenge semifinal with all the scoring.
+GCX Week 9 with even more scoring.